wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 - Emotions like love, gratitude, sincerity, and trust **generate energy**
 - Emotions like lack, fear, and self-doubt **drain energy**

+So I choose to stay positive.
+I trust that everything happens for my benefit.
+His left is a good thing for me.
+And i truely appreciate his presence, how ever brief.

+No more distractions.
-So I choose to focus my energy where it belongs:
+I choose to focus my energy where it belongs:
 **Building myself.**

 ---